 “If the people lead the leaders will follow.”

 We ask you to join the effort with your tax-deductible donation.
 Mounting a legal challenge against a major energy company takes financial resources and a shared effort from the wider community.
-Please make whatever contribution you can (join us on our GoogleGroup).
+Please make whatever contribution you can.
 See more information below.

 To donate :

 Online, go to our GoFundMe site to donate and share it with your friends and neighbors.

 Please make your check out to “Clean Air Prince George’s”.
 Mail your check to Clean Air Prince George’s, P.O.
 Box 14, Brandywine Md.
 20613

 Like us on Facebook at: Stop Additional Brandywine, MD Power Plants

 For more info, call Joanne at 301-502-3261 email: firstname.lastname@example.org

 Stop the onslaught!

 We are writing to ask for your help.
 We have launched a legal challenge to stop the construction of the fourth fossil fuel power plant in Brandywine, Maryland.
 Both the Maryland Public Service Commission (PSC) and our own County Council have pushed these pollution sources forward without regard to public health and have undermined community efforts to participate in the decision-making process.
 If the Mattawoman plant is built we will have five major fossil fuel plants within 13 miles of Brandywine .
 (See Map below.)
 The Keys plant is already being built, so we’ve apparently exhausted our opportunity to speak out against it.
 This new plant would be located less than a 1 mile away (as the crow flies, though 1.1 miles via car according to Google)!